Embassy Funds for Belarus 2023 – the deadline 13.03.2023 @ 23:59

 The narrative report should include information on the realization of the project, planned activities vs. realized, unexpected encountered problems or successes, opinions of organizers and participants, lessons learned, future plans, photographs.
 An innovative approach to the narrative report is appreciated.

 The financial report should include a table of the final realized budget.
-Together with this information, the grant recipient on the request of the Embassy must submit copies of the original bills and other documents proving the expenditures have been made.
+Together with this information, the grant recipient at the request of the Embassy must submit copies of the original bills and other documents proving the expenditures have been made.

 Please try to present in your report all achievements in the most transparent way.

 Both financial and narrative reports should be prepared in a transparent and clear way.

 Final narrative (or a brief information about the outcomes and results – when appropriate) and financial reports must be prepared in English and submitted in electronic version (including scans of financial documents).